This page of our website is proudly sponsored by...

 The proudest days of the NCC have been those when the committees functioned well.
 Frode Frodeson was in charge of Civic Affairs and our club was represented well at most of the Chamber of Commerce and Port Commission meetings.
 The efforts of the NCC were instrumental in getting the Shilshole Marina built.
 Our Fisheries Committee has done valiant work on Fishermen’s Night and many students have benefited from the work of our scholarship committee.
 Over the years, we’ve present scholarships in the tens of thousands of dollars.
 Most of that money is generated on Fishermen’s Night, always held the second Thursday in December, where the prestigious King Neptune Award is presented.

 Since 1932, the Norwegian Commercial Club has provided Norwegians, Norwegian-Americans and others interested in the Norwegian culture with a place to meet and discuss business issues of the day.
 The Club provides a means to network and socialize through their dinner meetings and activities.
-Meetings are held the 2nd and 4th Thursdays of the month from September through the first half of May each year.
 Each dinner meeting has an engaging speaker or agenda.
-Dinners, including beverages, are $25 for members and guests with reservations, and $28 without reservations.
-Make your reservation for dinner featuring popular Norwegian dishes.
+Dinners, including beverages, are $40 for members and guests with reservations, and $45 without reservations.
+Make your reservation here.

 Cabinet and Millwork